 Use Marvel Air Tool Oil as an after-run oil.
-You can get it at machine tool supply or at tool stores.
+You can get it at most machine tool supply stores.

-Your muffler has soft, stainless steel screws on purpose.
+Your muffler has "cheap" steel screws on purpose.
 They break when you crash and will do less damage to the engine and muffler.
-Your muffler is assembled with a special high temp adhesive, so if you need to reassemble it for any reason, return it to the factory, or use "red" Loc-Tite from the auto store.
+Your muffler is assembled with a special high temp adhesive, so if you need to reassemble it for any reason, return it to the factory, or use "red" Loctite from the auto store.
 (The red will only work for emergency repairs)